 How to clean an area rug

 Unfortunately, there is no straightforward answer to the best way to clean a rug because it depends on what type of rug you have and what type of cleaning it needs.
+But if you're dreaming of a clean rug, our experts have helpful advice for the different types.

 "In broad terms, natural fibers (wool, cotton, silk) require washing and synthetic fibers (polypropylene, acrylic, polyester) can be steam cleaned with carpet-cleaning machines," Lisa Wagner, certified rug specialist and creator of RugChick.com, told TODAY.